venkatrsrinivas/K-MapGenerator/README.md

 ![Figure 2](https://github.com/venkatrsrinivas/K-MapGenerator/blob/master/screenshots/2.png)

 ## Opening a File
 Instead of specify an expression to simplify manually, you can opt to open an existing K-Map file.
 To do this, type `open` into the dialogue box (pre-filled by default) and hit OK.
 You will then be prompted to select the file to open.
+A sample file, 4variables.kmap, is included in this repo if you wish to play around.

 ![Figure 1](https://github.com/venkatrsrinivas/K-MapGenerator/blob/master/screenshots/1.png)

 ## The Main Interface